hexojs/hexo-generator-feed/README.md

 - **content_limit** - (optional) Default length of post content used in summary.
 Only used, if **content** setting is false and no custom post description present.
 - **content_limit_delim** - (optional) If **content_limit** is used to shorten post contents, only cut at the last occurrence of this delimiter before reaching the character limit.
 Not used by default.
 - **order_by** - Feed order-by.
 (Default: -date)
+- **icon** - (optional) Custom feed icon.
+Defaults to a gravatar of email specified in the main config.